alerzaca/Network-Anomaly-Detection/README.md

 ## Datasets

 The dataset used for this project is the publicly available [CIC-IDS2017](https://www.unb.ca/cic/datasets/ids-2017.html) network traffic dataset.
-Alternatively, the [CSE-CIC-IDS2018](https://www.unb.ca/cic/datasets/ids-2018.html) can also be used, preprocessing this dataset together requires more than 30 GB of RAM.
+Alternatively, the [CSE-CIC-IDS2018](https://www.unb.ca/cic/datasets/ids-2018.html) can also be used, but preprocessing this dataset together requires more than 30 GB of RAM.

 ## Models
 The project includes implementations of several machine learning algorithms: